K. M. Singh

 Introduction

-Professor of Agricultural Economics and Dean, Faculty of Agriculture at Dr Rajendra Pd Central Agricultural University, Pusa.
+Professor of Agricultural Economics at Dr Rajendra Pd Central Agricultural University, Pusa.
 An alumnus of G.B.
 Pant University, Pantnagar and Banaras Hindu University, Varanasi.
-Dr Singh has more than 40 years of research experience in the field of agricultural economics and extension research.
-His interests include rural poverty, gender studies, agricultural policy, value chain analysis, market-led extension and crops/ livestock economics.
+Dr Singh has more than 43 years of research experience in the field of agricultural economics and policy research.
+Interests include rural poverty, gender studies, agricultural policy, value chain studies, market-led extension, livestock economics.

 Additional affiliations